smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 # Self Joins

 Self joins in SQL are a type of join operation where a table is joined with itself.
-In a self join, a table is aliased to give it a different name and then used twice in the same query, once as the left table and once as the right table.
-The join conditions in a self join specify how to relate the rows of a table to itself.
+In a self-join, a table is aliased to give it a different name and then used twice in the same query, once as the left table and once as the right table.
+The join conditions in a self-join specify how to relate the rows of a table to itself.
 Self joins can be used to compare rows within a table, to create subsets of data based on certain conditions, or to combine information from multiple rows within a single table.
-The result of a self join is a new table that contains the combined data from the two instances of the original table.
+The result of a self-join is a new table that contains the combined data from the two instances of the original table.
 Self joins can be useful when working with hierarchical data, or when you need to analyze data based on relationships within a table.

 ----------------------------------------------------

-#### Example 1:  Hierarchial Relationships
+#### Example 1:  Hierarchical Relationships

-Here is an example using a self join on a hierarchy table.
+Here is an example using a self-join on a hierarchy table.

 For the following table of Managers and Employees, determine each employee's manager.